amabdallah/WaM-DaM/README.md

 <a href="http://www.engr.usu.edu/cee/faculty/derosenberg/" target="_blank"> David Rosenberg </a> at: david.rosenberg@usu.edu

 ## Sponsors and Credit
-This material is based upon work supported by the National Science Foundation Grant <a href="http://www.nsf.gov/awardsearch/showAward?AWD_ID=1135482" target="_blank">NSF grant</a> .
+WaM-DaM development is supported by the National Science Foundation Grant <a href="http://www.nsf.gov/awardsearch/showAward?AWD_ID=1135482" target="_blank">NSF grant</a> .
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.

 [![NSF](http://www.nsf.gov/images/logos/nsf1v.jpg)](http://www.nsf.gov/awardsearch/showAward?AWD_ID=1135482&HistoricalAwards=false)[![CI-Water](http://ci-water.org/images/logo/ciwater.png)](http://ci-water.org/)